Hamburger

 Godo-Kaisha (GK)

-Some business entities may be hesitant in dealing with third-party GKs as the structure is relatively new.
+Some business entities may be hesitant in dealing with 3rd-party GKs as the structure is relatively new.
 A GK structure was introduced with the adoption of revised Japanese Companies Act in 2006, and it took some time to come to be recognized.
 However, as the number of GKs increased and some major global companies selected GKs as entities in Japan, GKs are getting to be commonly used.

 Luxembourg